Robert Sarver: Phoenix Suns

 A lifelong sports fan, Sarver's quest to purchase an NBA team began with a conversation with University of Arizona basketball coach Lute Olson.
 Olson referred Sarver to Steve Kerr, a former player at Arizona and a 15-year NBA veteran, to assist him in buying an NBA franchise.
 In 2004, he purchased the Phoenix Suns for a then-record $401 million.

 In 2020, Sarver and the Suns collaborated with Verizon on a state of the art, 53,000-square foot practice arena called the Verizon 5G Performance Center.
 The $45 million facility uses 5G technology to merge computer-aided motion analysis, player and ball tracking, and shot tracking to provide precise information to players and coaches.
 In 2021, Sarver and the Suns oversaw a $230 million renovation and expansion of Footprint Center, formerly known as Talking Stick Resort Arena.
 The renovations include ultra-modern amenities, premium seating options, themed bars, new suites, and additional social spaces.
 On top of the physical changes to the arena, there has been an overhaul to the game presentation including enhancements to sound, lighting and video systems.
 The modernization also included significant improvements to the arena's infrastructure.

-In 2021, the Suns reached the NBA Finals for the first time since 1993.
-Despite strong play from their young core, the Suns eventually lost to the Bucks 4–2.
-Though overlooked as potential championship contenders at the start of the season after a previous decade of missing the playoffs, the Suns, built by Sarver, general manager James Jones, and coach Monty Williams, have quickly developed into one of the strongest organizations in the NBA.
+In 2021, the Suns reached the NBA Finals for the first time since 1993, losing to the Bucks 4–2.